authelia/authelia/docs/content/configuration/miscellaneous/ntp.md

 ## Frequently Asked Questions

-This section acts as a frequently asked questions for the NTP behaviour and configuration.
+This section acts as a frequently asked questions for the NTP behavior and configuration.

 ### Why is this check important and enabled by default?